 five things the founder of #reclaimthebindi needs you to know

 Reclaim the Bindi week seeks to stop this trend in its tracks, raising awareness of the issue of cultural appropriation and taking back the bindi for those it belongs to.
-Last week, #ReclaimTheBindi stormed the trend charts as Hindu and Asian women took to social media to share images of themselves wearing the bindi, in an attempt to combat cultural appropriation.
+Last week, #ReclaimTheBindi stormed trending tickers as Hindu and Asian women took to social media to share images of themselves wearing the bindi in an attempt to combat cultural appropriation.
 The campaign wants to raise awareness that the bindi, like the Native American headdress, has cultural value and should not be 'borrowed' just because you want to look edgy whilst off your face in a field.

 i-D spoke to the Reclaim the Bindi movement's anonymous founder to learn what it's all about.
 Here are five things that they really want you to know.

 The Bindi means so many things to so many different people.

 "It is a huge part of the cultural identity of South Asians, a reminder of where I come from and the community I belong to.
 It's a part of my religious identity, a marker of my third eye, a reminder that I am a Hindu."